CohenArthur/internship_report_2022/report.md

 As a side-note, we are also working towards hiring more people at Embecosm and/or to work on `gccrs`.
 In that regard, I have helped conduct two of Embecosm's engineering interviews for positions in our German office, asking them technical questions or questioning them about their compiler experience.

 [7]: https://thephilbert.io

-### Gantt Diagram

-1. Add pretty diagram!
-How?
-Interlace the PDF?
-Take a picture?

 \newpage